ryku-1/hax0r/bof/Buffer-0verfl0w.md

 !mona modules
 ```

-Finding a .dll were Rebase, SafeSEH, ASLR, NXCompat are sets to False.
+Finding a .dll where Rebase, SafeSEH, ASLR, NXCompat are sets to False.
 When you found it, run the command below to search for a
 JMP ESP (FFE4), inside the dll :
 ```
 !mona find -s "\xff\xe4" -m <DLL>
 ```
 Return address
 Choose an address in the results and update exploit.py :
-Setting the retn variable to the address, written backwards (little-endian)
+Setting the retn variable to the address, written backward (little-endian)

 ```
 # Example of a JMP ESP address